Muriel Matters: Airship flight

-On 16 February 1909, King Edward officially opened Parliament for the coming year.
+The Balloon Raid airship flight took place on Tuesday 16 February 1909, during the royal procession of King Edward VII's official opened Parliament for the coming year.
 As a part of the occasion, there was a procession to the Houses of Parliament led by the King.
-To gain attention and to promote the suffrage cause, Matters decided to hire a small dirigible airship (similar to a modern-day blimp in appearance) owned by Percival G. Spencer and intended to shower the King and the Houses of Parliament with WFL pamphlets.
+To gain attention and to promote the suffrage cause, Matters decided to hire a small dirigible (airship) owned by Percival G. Spencer, intending to shower the King and the Houses of Parliament with WFL pamphlets.
 However, due to adverse wind conditions and the rudimentary motor powering the airship, she never made it to the Palace of Westminster.
 Instead, Matters, beginning at Hendon airfields, hugged the outskirts of London flying over Wormwood Scrubs, Kensington, Tooting and finally landing in Coulsdon with the trip lasting an hour and a half in total.

 With the airship emblazoned with "Votes for Women" on one side and "Women's Freedom League" on the other, it rose to a height of 3500 ft.
 Matters scattered 56 lb of handbills promoting the WFL's cause and leading members of the league, Edith How-Martyn and Elsie Craig, pursued her by car.
 Her flight made headlines around the world.